Weighted Sobolev Spaces and an Elliptic Eigenvalue Problem with an Indefinite Weight on Domains in Noncompact Riemannian Manifolds: Introduction

-Concerned with the problem of the discreteness of the spectrum of \(\Delta _{\mathcal{M}}\), it is well known that when \(\mathcal{M}\) is a compact Riemannian manifold, or when \(\mathcal{M}\) is an open subset of \(\mathbb{R}^n\) with finite measure and a sufficiently regular boundary, the spectrum is discrete.
-However, the spectrum of \(\Delta _{\mathcal{M}}\) need not be discrete in general.
-Special situations, which are not included in this standard framework, have been considered in the literature.
-For instance, conditions for the discreteness of the spectrum of the Laplacian on noncompact complete Riemannian manifolds with a peculiar structure are the subject of several contributions, including \cite{baider1979discretespectra, brooks1984fiitevolume, bruning1989discretespectrum, donnelly1979purepointspectrum, escobar1986spectrum, kleine1988discretenessconditions}.
+{On a closed Riemannian manifold, the Laplace--Beltrami operator has discrete spectrum.
+For an open subset of $\mathbb R^n$, discreteness depends on the chosen realization of the Laplacian and on the boundary condition.
+In particular, the Neumann Laplacian has discrete spectrum whenever the embedding $W^{1,2}(\mathcal M)\rightarrow L^2(\mathcal M)$ is compact.} In general, the spectrum of $\Delta_{\mathcal M}$ need not be discrete.
+Several nonstandard geometric settings have therefore been studied.
+Conditions for discreteness of the spectrum of the Laplacian on noncompact complete Riemannian manifolds with specific geometric structures appear in \cite{baider1979discretespectra, brooks1984fiitevolume, bruning1989discretespectrum, donnelly1979purepointspectrum, escobar1986spectrum, kleine1988discretenessconditions}.